Skip to main content

 Through continuous sewer line cleaning and digital video inspections, the Collections Department achieved:

-• Further reduction of stoppages – 15 stoppages in 2000, 4 stoppages in 2022, 4 stoppages in 2023, and 7 stoppages in 2024.
+• A continued reduction in stoppages, from 15 in 2000 to 4 in 2022, 4 in 2023, and 2 in 2025.

-• Prestigious awards from California Water Environment Association (CWEA) – “Collections System of the Year – San Francisco Bay Section” in the 250-500 miles category (1997, 1998, 1999, 2000, 2004, 2010, 2013, and 2022), and “Collections Supervisor of the Year” (2005).
-In 2000, 2004, 2010 and 2013, the department also received the CWEA State-wide “Collections System of the Year” award.
+• Multiple prestigious awards from the California Water Environment Association (CWEA), including “Collections System of the Year – San Francisco Bay Section” in the 250–500 miles category (1997, 1998, 1999, 2000, 2004, 2010, 2013, and 2022), “Collections Supervisor of the Year” (2005), and statewide “Collections System of the Year” awards in 2000, 2004, 2010, and 2013.

-• Manage departmental expenses within budget.
+• Consistent management of departmental expenses within budget.

 Join our mailing list